RyuuXS/Reforestation/README.md

-## Want to hear a chimney joke?
-Got stacks of em!
-First one's on the house
+## Where do young cows eat lunch?
+In the calf-ateria.